Puberty blocker: Precocious puberty

 Puberty blockers are commonly used to delay puberty in children with precocious puberty, a condition that activates the hypothalamic-pituitary-gonadal axis prematurely and initiates puberty at an inappropriate age.
 The main goal of treatment is to preserve children's adult height potential.

 Puberty blockers work by stabilizing puberty symptoms, decreasing growth velocity, and slowing skeletal maturation.
 The outcomes of treatment are assessed in terms of height, reproduction, metabolic, and psychosocial measures.
 The most pronounced effects on height have been seen in children experiencing the onset of puberty before 6 years of age; however there is variability in height outcomes across studies which can be attributed to varying study designs, time of symptom presentation, and time of treatment termination.

 A study investigating the effects of puberty blockers on reproductive health showed no significant difference in the number of irregular menstrual cycles, pregnancies, or pregnancy outcomes between women who received treatment for precocious puberty and those who opted out of treatment.
-In terms of psychosocial markers, preadolescents and adolescents diagnosed with precocious puberty have shown body image concerns and demonstrated poor emotional regulation and high anxiety.
+In terms of psychosocial markers, children diagnosed with precocious puberty have shown body image concerns and demonstrated poor emotional regulation and high anxiety.
 Individuals with precocious puberty, early adrenarche, and early normal puberty show less stress after treatment compared to individuals without preexisting developmental conditions.

 Overall, puberty blockers have demonstrated an excellent safety and efficacy profile for treating precocious puberty.
 The most common side effects reported include nonspecific headaches, hot flashes, and implant-related skin reactions.